stanimirovn/docs-redis/README.md

 # Redis for PCF Docs

-## Where is the book repo?
+## Where is the book repository?
 https://github.com/pivotal-cf/docs-book-redis

-The book repo uses these branches:
+The book repository uses these branches:

 * **Edge** builds from the **master** content branch are available on staging [here](https://docs-pcf-staging.cfapps.io/redis/1-n/).
 Pipeline [here](https://concourse.run.pivotal.io/teams/cf-docs/pipelines/cf-services-edge?groups=redis-edge).
-* **Master** builds from the published content branches in this repo (2.0, 1.14, 1.13, etc).
+* **Master** builds from the published content branches in this repository (2.0, 1.14, 1.13, etc).
 Pipeline [here](https://concourse.run.pivotal.io/teams/cf-docs/pipelines/cf-services?groups=redis).

 ## Partials

-Cross-product partials for **Redis for PCF** are single sourced from the [Services Partials](https://github.com/pivotal-cf/docs-services-partials) repo.
+Cross-product partials for **Redis for PCF** are single sourced from the [Services Partials](https://github.com/pivotal-cf/docs-services-partials) repository.

-Previously, these partials were sourced from the v018.x branch of the [On Demand Service Broker SDK](https://github.com/pivotal-cf/docs-on-demand-service-broker/tree/v0.18.x) content repo.
+Previously, these partials were sourced from the v018.x branch of the [On Demand Service Broker SDK](https://github.com/pivotal-cf/docs-on-demand-service-broker/tree/v0.18.x) content repository.

-## Branches in this (content) repo
+## Branches in this (content) repository

 ### Master - Use for next unreleased version

 All documentation for the next unreleased version of Redis is in `master`.

 Always make changes you want carried forward in the master branch.
 This includes: